Last updated on June 1st, 2023

 Since the United Business Card earns 2X miles on United purchases, even businesses new to the MileagePlus Plan can earn 7X miles for every dollar spent on flights booked directly with United Airlines.
 That miles-per-dollar rate increases to a maximum of 13X miles per dollar spent with United when companies reach the Premier 1K status.
 Every other net purchase with the card earns a single mile (1X) for every dollar spent.

-A Huge Sign Up Bonus
+A Large Sign Up Bonus

 Accounts that have both the United Business Card and the personal version of the card earn an additional 5,000 miles one each cardmember anniversary.
 This bonus isn’t a great deal, but for those who do carry both versions of the card, it is essentially free money.
 For those who don’t have both versions of the card, however, the combined annual fees would be $194, for what amounts to a bonus of $70.